-The following summarizes hydrologic monitoring activities during First Quarter 2016, related to the Coso Operating Company's Hay Ranch Project Conditional Use Permit (CUP):
+The following summarizes hydrologic monitoring activities during Fourth Quarter 2016, related to the Coso Operating Company's Hay Ranch Project Conditional Use Permit (CUP):

 - Hay Ranch Project CUP pumping was initiated on December 25, 2009.
-A total of approximately 5.28 billion gallons of groundwater (16,219 acre-feet) have been pumped from the Hay Ranch North and South production wells through March 16, 2016.
-Approximately 401 acre-feet of groundwater were pumped from the Hay Ranch wells from December 16, 2015 to March 16, 2016.
-The cumulative total of pumped groundwater from 2009 through 2016 complies with Inyo County Water Department's (ICWD) allotment for the Hay Ranch Conditional Use Permit. - During First Quarter 2016, monthly groundwater and surface water data were collected from monitoring points throughout Rose Valley as per the schedule set forth in the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on First Quarter 2016 groundwater monitoring data and using the current Maximum Allowable Pumping amounts and Trigger Levels, the Trigger Level at Little Lake Ranch (LLR) North was measured 0.03 feet below its Trigger Level on March 17, 2016.
-There were no other Trigger Levels exceeded in project wells during the first quarter and none of the Maximum Acceptable Drawdown levels were exceeded. - Quarterly groundwater samples were collected from the Hay Ranch South Well, Coso Junction Store #2 and Little Lake Ranch North wells.
+As of September 30, 2016, the Hay Ranch Project has entered a water-table recovery monitoring phase. - A total of approximately 5.38 billion gallons of groundwater (16,504 acre-feet) have been pumped from the Hay Ranch North and South production wells through December 20, 2016.
+Less than one (1) acre-foot of groundwater were pumped from the Hay Ranch wells from September 21 to December 20, 2016.
+The cumulative total of pumped groundwater from 2009 through 2016 complies with Inyo County Water Department's (ICWD) allotment for the Hay Ranch Conditional Use Permit. - During Fourth Quarter 2016, monthly groundwater and surface water data were collected from monitoring points throughout Rose Valley as per the schedule set forth in the Hay Ranch Project CUP's Hydrologic Monitoring and Mitigation Plan. - Based on Fourth Quarter 2016 groundwater monitoring data and using the previously established Maximum Allowable Pumping amounts and Trigger Levels, the water level at Little Lake Ranch (LLR) North was measured in exceedance of its Trigger Level by 0.23 feet on December 19, 2016.
+The Trigger Level at the Lego Well was also measured in exceedance of its trigger level by 0.21 feet on December 20, 2016.
+There were no other Trigger Levels exceeded in project wells during the fourth quarter and none of the Maximum Acceptable Drawdown levels were exceeded. - Quarterly groundwater samples were collected from the Coso Junction Store #2 and Little Lake Ranch North wells.
 These samples were analyzed for Total Dissolved Solids.
 None of these samples exceeded "Threshold Requiring Action" levels. - Quarterly hydrographs, which compare Rose Valley groundwater elevations, surface flow amounts, and Total Dissolved Solid data to Hay Ranch Project CUP pumping amounts over time, are included in this report. - TEAM provided monthly data, including groundwater and surface water hydrographs, to ICWD.
 Monthly update letters and groundwater and surface water hydrographs have been posted on the ICWD's public website: www.inyowater.org